Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: Definition and Foundational Concepts of SDV

+It represents a fundamental shift in vehicle design, where software increasingly defines functionality and hardware assumes an abstracted supporting role, enabling flexibility, scalability, and continuous evolution compared to traditional hardware-centric models \cite{s42154-022-00179-z, Shirasat24,10.1109/MetroCAD56305.2022.00015}.
+In this paradigm, vehicles are primarily software-defined, with hardware providing execution and sensing, enabling modularity, upgradeability, dynamic resource reassignment, and runtime deployment or migration of services without hardware changes.
+The following list summarizes the main related features identified in the literature.

-\begin{itemize} \item[{\bf (a)}] {\bf Decoupling of hardware and software} \cite{s42154-022-00179-z,10.4271/2022-01-7002} represents a significant change in the relationship between the two, particularly as vehicles become more software-centric \cite{Shirasat24,10.1109/MetroCAD56305.2022.00015}.
-In this context, vehicles are primarily defined by software, and hardware plays a supporting role.
-Software can offer many advantages, including high flexibility, stronger compatibility, modularity, scalability, upgradeability, and increased market competitiveness.
-The following are some of the main related features identified in the literature. \begin{itemize} \item \textit{Hardware becomes an abstract shared resource}: software can be called / accessed, allowing a flexible combination that enhances both functionality and performance \cite{s42154-022-00179-z, 10.4271/2022-01-7002}.
-Furthermore, hardware abstraction plays a crucial role in effectively managing underlying hardware functions and application services.
-This can be accomplished through the use of standardized interfaces to abstract hardware specifics, enabling developers to design software and applications without having to adapt to the unique characteristics of each hardware model. \cite{10.4271/2022-01-7002,10.1016/j.comcom.2018.09.010}.
+\textit{Hardware becomes an abstract shared resource}: Software can be called/accessed, allowing a flexible combination that enhances both functionality and performance \cite{s42154-022-00179-z}.
+Furthermore, hardware abstraction plays a crucial role in effectively managing underlying hardware functions and application services such as described in the AUTOSAR Adaptive Platform with its \ac{SOA} \cite{autosarAdaptivePlatform}.
+This can be accomplished through the use of standardized interfaces to abstract hardware specifics, enabling developers to design software and applications without having to adapt to the unique characteristics of each hardware model. \cite{s42154-022-00179-z,10.1016/j.comcom.2018.09.010}.

-\item \textit{Hardware and software agnostic}: ideally, software services and interfaces (like \acp{API} and middleware) should be hardware agnostic to allow interaction of applications with other hardware services or communication with other applications \cite{Shirasat24}.
+\textit{Hardware and Software agnosticism}: Ideally, software services and interfaces (such as \acp{API} and middleware) should be hardware-agnostic to allow interaction of applications with other hardware services or communication with other applications \cite{Shirasat24}.
 This approach enables the sharing of solutions among manufacturers, suppliers, and academia.
 Software applications can be developed independently and tailored to specific functions or services and not to vehicle types \cite{Becker22}.